-Sex Offender Registration Students or employees who are required to register as sex offenders or violent offenders must promptly register in person with MACU PD, in addition to registering with any other required authorities.
+Sex Offender Registration Students or employees who are required to register as sex offenders or violent offenders must promptly register in person with CCSO and the Director of Student Life, Conduct and Safety, in addition to registering with any other required authorities.
 According to the Sex Offenders Registration Act and the Mary Rippy Violent Crime Offenders Registration Act, 57 O.S. §§ 581-599.1, failure to promptly register is a felony.
 The Oklahoma Department of Corrections provides a sex offender registry for public viewing at the following web address: sors.doc.state.ok.us/svor/f?p=119:1: and the national registry at nsopw.gov.
 Information on federal prisons can be viewed at bop.gov.
 Please remember that only offenders convicted after November 1999 will be included in the sex offender registries.
-For more information, contact MACU PD in person or at (405) 694-5242.
+For more information, contact CCSO SRO in person or at (405) 694-5242.